PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 07:57:37
+Last updated: 2024-04-06 07:58:10
-Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams
+Random Quote: People come into our lives exactly when they should. - Nina Locke